Roky Erickson: Mental illness and legal problems

 In 1968, while performing at HemisFair, Erickson began speaking gibberish.
 He was diagnosed with paranoid schizophrenia and sent to a Houston psychiatric hospital, where he involuntarily received electroconvulsive therapy.

 The Elevators were vocal proponents of marijuana and psychedelic drug use, and were subject to extra attention from law enforcement agencies.
-In 1969, Erickson was arrested for possession of a single marijuana joint in Austin.
+In February 1969, Erickson was arrested for possession of a single marijuana joint in Austin.
 Facing a potential ten-year incarceration, Erickson pleaded not guilty by reason of insanity to avoid prison.
-He was first sent to the Austin State Hospital.
+He was bailed but became a fugitive, returning to Austin to play a comeback show in August, where he was arrested onstage after completing his first set.
+A riot ensued, during which two police cars were trashed, as enraged fans tried to protect Erickson from the police.
 After several escapes, he was sent to the Rusk State Hospital in Rusk, Texas, where he was subjected to more electroconvulsive therapy and Thorazine treatments, ultimately remaining in custody until 1972.

 During his time at Rusk, he continued writing songs and poetry.
 Family and friends managed to smuggle some of these poems, and in 1972, self-published the book Openers, intending to use the proceeds to hire a lawyer.
 (Various sources claim approximately 1,000 copies of Openers were printed; how many copies were actually sold remains unknown.)
 Six tracks from the 1999 Erickson collection Never Say Goodbye were also recorded during his time at Rusk.